Advertising’s most prominent Black executive says empty gestures aren’t going to cut it

 FC: You’ve been in this business for 20 years.
 Has it gotten any better in that respect?

-Stoute: Well, if you say it’s gotten better than everybody relaxes and says, ‘We’ve made progress!’
+SS: Well, if you say it’s gotten better than everybody relaxes and says, “We’ve made progress!”
 But the progress is so far off what it needs to be that it hasn’t actually gotten any better.

-FC: Did you see the open letter written by 600 Black advertising creatives yesterday?
+FC: Did you see the open letter written by 600 Black advertising creatives this week?
 What do you think of the 12 suggested step agencies can take?

-Stoute: I liked it and thought it was great that a bunch of young people from so many different agencies came together.
+SS: I liked it and thought it was great that a bunch of young people from so many different agencies came together.
 That’s awesome.
 Some of the steps were very pragmatic and could be measured.
 Some were loose.
-But again, I’m more focused on the fact that young African-American creatives from around the industry banded together to write that and it got attention.
+But again, I’m more focused on the fact that young African American creatives from around the industry banded together to write that and it got attention.
 I’m going to connect with the organizers of it to ask how I can help them in any way.

 FC: Do you think this is a potential watershed moment for brands and agencies and how they approach the Black community, audiences, and employees?

-Stoute: I think that there has to be a structured approach and that every brand and agency needs an African-American strategy on how to set themselves up to new expectations from society.
+SS: I think that there has to be a structured approach and that every brand and agency needs an African American strategy on how to set themselves up to new expectations from society.
 Those things need to have KPIs, and I think their results should be published.

 And if a company isn’t up to that standard, it should be out there, and if people want to cancel them, so be it.
-If you’re not hiring enough African-Americans, or bringing in enough African-Americans into your ecosystem, then you should be cancelled.
+If you’re not hiring enough African Americans, or bringing in enough African Americans into your ecosystem, then you should be canceled.
 Enough is enough.

 FC: Translation was hired by the New York Knicks in January.
 The team has been criticized for, first, its lack of a statement in the wake of George Floyd’s killing, then for how late it was to issue an anti-racism statement.
 What are your thoughts on it, and was Translation involved with the response once the team did decide to have one?

-Stoute: A few things here.
+SS: A few things here.
 Temperatures are high overall, everywhere.
 This isn’t a New York Knicks thing.
 Things are at a boiling point.
 I’m watching many organizations say nothing right now, and I’m watching organizations put out a tweet and writing a check for a donation right now.

 None of those things are what you should be judged by.
 What you should be judged by is the action you do to show sustainable commitment for the organization against any bias, bigotry, or racism.
 It’s the sustained effort that counts.
 So asking a company to hurry up and make a statement, or hurry up and write a check is not going to solve the problem.
 What’s going to solve the problem is a committed plan that has KPIs against it.